easel/utils-akka/README.md

 ## ObservableBuffer

 Adds a backpressuring buffer to an akka stream that publishes the current buffer depth via a callback whenever it changes.
-Facilites determining which stage(s) in a pipeline are the bottleneck
+Facilitates determining which stage(s) in a pipeline are the bottleneck.

 Usage:
 ```$scala